Ma-Ko-dev/Sheepy/README.md

 # Sheepy
 Small app to count sheep!
 </br>
 So far the basic design is done.
 No functionality available for now.
+WIP.
 </br></br>
 Preview:
 <br>